 Although we believe you’re putting yourself in the most capable hands when undergoing our breast enhancement Manchester or breast implants Manchester services, there are of course elements that are out of our hands, so you must follow our expert advice afterwards.

 While the media often focuses on celebrities who have increased their breast size significantly, most women want to be a size which is in proportion to their overall physique.
 By increasing your breast size by one or two bra cup sizes you’ll achieve a more voluminous cleavage which still looks natural.

-During your initial consultation it’s important that we understand what you hope to achieve so that we can discuss the right approach for you.
+During your free consultation it’s important that we understand what you hope to achieve so that we can discuss the right approach for you.
 It may be appropriate for you to take advantage of our 3D body imaging service to help you get a clearer picture of what the result will look like.